This is the Only Debt That Disappears When You Die (and 9 That Don’t)

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-Only one kind of debt completely disappears when you die, but depending on their relationship to you, your heirs may not have to pay off the rest of the debt.
+Only one kind of debt completely disappears when you pass away, but depending on their relationship to you and the type of debts you have, your heirs may not have to pay the rest of your debts off.

-Cosigners and joint account holders on any loan or debt you carry will be responsible for that debt when you die.
-And in community property states, your legal spouse will be responsible for almost all debt when you die (check out these clever ways to pay off debt).
+Cosigners and joint account holders on any loan or debt you carry will be responsible for that debt when you pass.
+Plus, in community property states, your legal spouse will be responsible for almost all debt when you die (check out these clever ways to pay off debt).

 Here are the common types of debt that your heirs may or may not have to pay after your passing.